 Thanks to DA readers, enelrad1123 and Bowman, for their Forum posts about the return of the High-Yield Statement Savings.

 EBSB Direct offers more protection for large deposits through its Depositors Insurance Fund (DIF) membership.
 The DIF is a private, industry-sponsored insurance fund that insures all deposits above Federal Deposit Insurance Corporation (FDIC) limits at Massachusetts-chartered savings banks.
 The DIF has been insuring deposits since 1934.

 As stated on EBSB Direct's About Us page,

 As a member of both the Federal Deposit Insurance Corporation (FDIC) and the Deposit

 Insurance Fund of Massachusetts (DIF), all of your deposits are insured in full.
 That means that every dollar you have on deposit with East Boston Savings Bank is fully insured without limit.

-The above rates are accurate as of 10/11/2016.
+The above rates are accurate as of 12/12/2018.